 Having opposed numerous gentrification attempts and investment plans during the last decades, the archipelago is found to accommodate in the future a decentralized network of small, fully sustainable, climate-controlled data centres, constructed on the islands or floating on the water, which enables people to safely and privately store and share their digital information and memory without relying on any kind of corporate cloud.
 This network of data centres managed by the islanders brings into form a kind of local traditional platform cooperativism.

 The islanders’ community consists of people who abandoned the urban centres of Europe, former refugees and indigenous islanders.
-In the face of the harsh and erratic regional conditions, the Aegean Datahaven connects the islands with each other creating new topologies and questioning at the same time the established forms of sovereignty, identity, geography and power.
+In the face of the harsh and erratic regional conditions, the Aegean Datahaven connects the islands with each other creating new topologies and questioning at the same time the established forms of sovereignty, identity, geography and power, examining in this way new alternatives for Europe.

 An extended archive of the data centers can be found in the Aegean Datahaven collection.
 The data centers are depicted on a series of drawings by an unknown traveler.